jbh/bolt-ibmi/docs/GITBUCKET.md

 ```

 ### gitbucket::stop
 Checks if GitBucket exists.
-It will display the targets where GitBucket does not
+It displays the targets where GitBucket does not
 exist, warning the user to run `gitbucket::install`.

 For those targets where GitBucket exists, it checks if GitBucket is stopped.
-It will then display the targets where GitBucket is already stopped and
+It then displays the targets where GitBucket is already stopped and
 run the task `gitbucket::stop` on targets where GitBucket is running.

 #### Examples